Welcome to Ocean Farm

 We have tried to make the house as easy to operate as possible; however as with all houses there are a couple of tricks that might help

 Telephone Coverage: We get great service from both Optus and Telsta.
 As of mid 2014, Vodafone struggles.
-The Optus and Telstra internet coverage is better than the wired service to the house (see WiFi below).

 Music: In the main room the stereo is located in the cupboard to the right of the chimney.
 Connect your iPod onto the stereo jack located on the bench to the right of the chimney.
 Set AMP to AUX.
 Control volume using both the iPod and the stereo system.
 Please do not have the volume too loud (as in the speakers distorting).
 They can blow up and you are subject to a replacement fee.

 Hot Water: We have instant on Gas for the farm.
 It is not a mains feed – so we have big gas bottles as fuel.
 Every few months they run out and need changing.
 If the hot water runs out, please excuse us and you can switch to the new bottles very easily – by calling Tom +61 466 406 399 OR by doing it yourself.
 Under the balcony on the ocean side in line with the fire-place. (a torch is located on the wall in the closet near the garage entrance if you need it.)

 - 1. Switch off the electric power points to the instant on units on the wall.

 - 2. Find the two bottles that are currently open (like BBQ gas bottles).
 Screw close the knob so that is it tightly shut.

 - 3. Screw open the new gas bottles using the knob on top.

 - 4. Switch the Instant On gas units back on.

 - 5. The water should now heat up……